-An accredited person or scheme participant carrying out lead generation or marketing activities related to a relevant activity must be able to give clear and accurate information about the Victorian Energy Upgrades program.
+An accredited person or scheme participant carrying out lead generation or marketing activities must be able to give clear and accurate information about the Victorian Energy Upgrades program.
 They must:

-- inform the person that the Victorian Energy Upgrades program is voluntary - take reasonable steps to ensure the person understands the accredited person or scheme participant does not work for the Victorian Government, and that products and services are not provided on behalf of the Victorian Government - give a clear and concise explanation of the Victorian Energy Upgrades program - inform the person about this code and provide a copy upon request - provide relevant dispute resolution information - offer a copy of the Victorian Energy Upgrades program consumer fact sheet.
+- inform the person that the Victorian Energy Upgrades program is voluntary - take reasonable steps to ensure the person understands the accredited person or scheme participant does not work for the Victorian Government, and that products and services are not provided on behalf of the Victorian Government

+- give a clear and concise explanation of the Victorian Energy Upgrades program - inform the person about this code and give them a copy upon request - provide relevant dispute resolution information - offer a copy of the Victorian Energy Upgrades program consumer fact sheet.

-An accredited person or scheme participant carrying out lead generation or marketing activities must offer consumers a copy of the consumer factsheet available on the Department of Environment, Land, Water and Planning website.
+An accredited person or scheme participant carrying out lead generation or marketing activities must offer consumers a copy of the consumer factsheet available on the Department of Energy, Environment and Climate Action website.